 Finance for part-time EU students

-If you are a European Union (EU) student with 'pre-settled' or 'settled' status under the EU Settlement Scheme on a part-time course in Northern Ireland, you can apply for financial help towards your tuition fees in the form of grants and loans.
+If you are a European Union (EU) student with ‘pre-settled’ or ‘settled’ status under the EU Settlement Scheme on a part-time course in Northern Ireland, you can apply for financial help with tuition fees.
 RoI students are not required to have applied to the EU Settlement Scheme.

 Part-time EU students - qualifying for finance